rcalixte/wayland-book/src/xdg-shell-in-depth/popups.md

 ## Popup grabs

 Popup surfaces will often want to "grab" all input, for example to allow the user to use the arrow keys to select different menu items.
-This is facilitiated through the grab request:
+This is facilitated through the grab request:

 ```xml